charfweh/infosec-labs/SQL-Injection/README.md

 The flaw exists in `email varchar(20)`, what sql truncation attack does is you put in `email` thats longer than `20` by inserting `whitespace`, resulting in duplication of `email` and basically you have `admin account` with your own `password`.

-For more reading, refer to the blog [blog here]
+For more reading, refer to the blog https://charfweh.github.io/posts/lab-sql-truncate/